Gertz v. Robert Welch, Inc.

 Gertz v.
-Robert Welch, Inc., 418 U.S. 323 (1974), was a landmark decision of the US Supreme Court establishing the standard of First Amendment protection against defamation claims brought by private individuals.
+Robert Welch, Inc., 418 U.S. 323 (1974), is a landmark decision of the US Supreme Court establishing the standard of First Amendment protection against defamation claims brought by private individuals.
 The Court held that, so long as they do not impose liability without fault, states are free to establish their own standards of liability for defamatory statements made about private individuals.
 However, the Court also ruled that if the state standard is lower than actual malice, the standard applying to public figures, then only actual damages may be awarded.

-The consequence is that strict liability for defamation is unconstitutional in the United States; the plaintiff must be able to show that the defendant acted negligently or with an even higher level of mens rea.
-In many other common law countries, strict liability for defamation is still the rule.
+The consequence of Gertz is that strict liability for defamation is unconstitutional in the United States; the plaintiff must be able to show that the defendant acted negligently or with an even higher level of mens rea.
+This conflicts with the law in many other common law countries where strict liability for defamation is the rule.

 Background of the case

 In 1968, a Chicago police officer, Richard Nuccio, shot and killed Ronald Nelson.
-After the officer was convicted of second-degree murder, Nelson's family retained a lawyer, Elmer Gertz, to represent them in civil litigation against the officer.
+After Nuccio was convicted of second-degree murder, Nelson's family retained lawyer Elmer Gertz to represent them in civil litigation against him.

-A year later, American Opinion, a publication of the John Birch Society, ran a series of articles falsely alleging the existence of a Communist conspiracy to discredit local police agencies and thus facilitate their replacement by a national police force that could more effectively implement the dictatorship they planned to impose on the country.
-One of those touched on the Nuccio case, claiming that the officer had been framed at his criminal trial and making strong allegations about Gertz.
-It claimed that he had orchestrated Nuccio's conviction and that he was a member of various communist front organizations.
+A year later, American Opinion, a publication of the John Birch Society, ran a series of articles falsely alleging the existence of a Communist conspiracy to discredit local police agencies and thus facilitate their replacement by a national police force that could more effectively implement the dictatorship they allegedly planned to impose on the country.
+One of those touched on the Nuccio case, claiming that the officer had been framed at his criminal trial and making allegations that Gertz had orchestrated his conviction and was a member of various communist front organizations.
 It further implied that he had a lengthy criminal record himself and used various anti-communist terms of abuse ("Leninist", "Communist-fronter") to describe him.